Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Mixing the dough ingredients in a stainless steel mixer bowl.

-Measure the wheat/flour using a kitchen scale if possible, though it will be about 4 1/2 cups.
-Mill the wheat berries, then pour flour into the bowl of a stand mixer.
+Weigh the flour or wheat berries using a kitchen scale if possible (though it will be about 4 1/2 cups).
+Mill the wheat berries if using, then pour the flour into the bowl of a stand mixer.

 Kneading the dough in a stainless steel mixing bowl.